 This post is meant to be accessible to anyone with even a passing interest.
 Regard it as such.

 Do Hellenic Reconstructionists really believe in the old gods?

 Yes.
 Or they claim to.
 Who knows what anyone believes?

 But at the very least, there are a number of organized groups that attempt to worship the old pagan gods in a historically accurate way.

 The Greek pantheon is large, complex, and beautiful.
 But the following deities are some of the most famous that you are likely to be familiar with.

 Aphrodite: Perhaps the most famous love goddess in ancient mythology.
 A nice choice if you are a young woman with a dreamy or romantic disposition.

 Apollo: God of musical talent and artist inclinations.
-If you are an artist or musician, you might appreciate Apollo

-Begin a regular practice of leaving offerings on your altar.
 Each god and goddess has his or her own traditional offerings, but common ones include: